ApoloniArt/Visual-Aesthetics-Library/Library Contents/README.md

 ## 💬 Get the only Library you'll ever need

-My library is exclusively available for purchase directly from me.
+My library is exclusively available directly from me.
 Join my Discord and hit me up to get access:

 ### 👉 [ApoloniArt](https://discord.gg/XDExAUzuZp)